Educational Program and Curriculum

 The specialty curriculum that commences with the second year consists of a wide variety of high-quality seminars and semester seminars which deepen specialty scholarship and lead in the fourth year to a graduation thesis or compilation in another final work of scholarship.

 By dividing the academic year into two terms, allowing the completion of a course one semester at a time, the semester system doubles the opportunities for taking a particular course, making it easier for students to register in the course of their choice.

 Characteristic 5 Opening the world through solid foreign-language education; Designing freedom of learning according to individual interests

-In the School of Culture, Media and Society and the School of Humanities and Sciences, with the aim of attaining sufficient foreign-language training for use in the special fields, provide an organic, high-priority program of foreign languages, with two periods of English in the first semester and four periods of Second Foreign Language study (French, German, Russian, Spanish, Italian, Korean) over two semesters.
+In the School of Humanities and Sciences, with the aim of attaining sufficient foreign-language training for use in the special fields, provide an organic, high-priority program of foreign languages, with two periods of English in the first semester and four periods of Second Foreign Language study (French, German, Russian, Spanish, Italian, Korean and Arabic) over two semesters.
 There are various reasons for learning foreign languages.
 Beginning in the second year, it is possible to design a systematic way of learning that suits the individual student’s own purposes and interests.
 Courses are offered for those who aim at studying abroad, obtaining qualifications and continuing to graduate study, as well as a wide variety of courses in art, history, culture and society.